avi-kasliwal/KreeptoZombiez/README.md

 # Lesson 2

 - Goal is to make the app more game-like, add multi player functionality to it.
 Also make a fun way of creating zombies instead of creating them randomly.

+- msg.sender
+  - Global variable, available to all functions
+  - address of the person or contract who called the current function.
+  - _Note_: In Solidity, function execution always needs to start with an external caller.
+A contract will just sit on the blockchain doing nothing until someone calls one of its functions.
+So there will always be a msg.sender